The Origins of Reptile Awareness Day

 We think it’s a really nice gesture for every animal lover to show appreciation to these exotic cuties and find the best way to celebrate the occasion.

 One of the things you can do is give a donation to one of the many reptile conservation programs in your state or community.

-Pay a visit to your local zoo, alone or with your friends and children and carefully exhibit the exotic reptile collections they take care of.
+Pay a visit to your local zoo, alone or with your friends and children, and carefully exhibit the exotic reptile collections they take care of.

 If possible, take your pet vet to school or to your workplace, but make sure to check with the administration if that’s even possible.

 And of course, if owning a reptile has always been a dream for you, this is the day to bring in a new family member in the house.
 Please feel free to share with us which reptile you like the most and why.
-Here is one example for favorite reptile in the video article from Dr. Evan Antin Caimans in Pantanal, Brazil!
+Here is one example of our favorite reptile in the video article from Dr. Evan Antin Caimans in Pantanal, Brazil!

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.